model-checking/kani-verifier-blog/_posts/2022-09-22-internship-projects-2022-concrete-playback.md

 [Sanjit Bhat](https://sanjit-bhat.github.io/).
 Sanjit joined the Kani team as an SDE Intern while finishing his undergraduate studies at [UT Austin](https://www.utexas.edu/) and is now a PhD student at [MIT](https://www.mit.edu/).
-We wish him the best in his PhD studies!
+We are very grateful to Sanjit for his hard work on this project, and wish him the best in his PhD studies!

 ## Proof Debugging

 We commonly use the term **Proof Debugging** to refer to the process of debugging failing proofs that we expected to succeed.
 The process isn't very different to debugging unit tests: There's one or more errors due to assumptions made about the function under test, and how the inputs and/or outputs relate to that function.
-The goal then is to find what assumption was made and correct it accordingly.
+The goal then is to find what assumption was mistakenly made and correct it accordingly.

 Let's talk about how tooling can make this process easier for users.